THE AUTHENTICITY DETOX: HOW TO CLEAR SOCIETAL NOISE AND LIVE A LIFE THAT’S TRULY YOURS

 PART II: THE QUIET WAY WE DRIFT

-Looking back, I realized this experience was never just about marriage.
-It revealed a pattern that quietly shapes many parts of our lives.
-We rarely lose ourselves all at once, it usually happens through small compromises that feel harmless in the moment.
+Looking back, I realized this experience was never just about marriage, it revealed a pattern that quietly shapes many parts of our lives.
+We dont lose ourselves all at once, it usually happens through small compromises that feel harmless in the moment.

 This is how it often happens: